The Five Stans of The Silk Road

 Meals Included: Breakfast, Lunch

-Bidding goodbye to our hosts this morning we set off for our next country, Kazakhstan.
-Our route takes us up into the tip of the eastern Tien Shen range when we cross the border at Kegen before descending down to the dry, dusty and hot Kazakh steppe.
+Bidding goodbye to our hosts this morning, we'll set off for our next country, Kazakhstan.
+Our route takes us up to the tip of the eastern Tien Shen range when we cross the border at Kegen before descending to the dry, dusty and hot Kazakh steppe.
 We stop at Charyn Canyon, often compared to the Grand Canyon albeit on a smaller scale.
 We visit a part of the canyon known as the 'Valley of Castles' due to its unusual rock formations, and from here we descend 100 metres from the rim down to the river where we have a picnic.
-It's possible to dip your feet in the river for those that feel in need of a cool-down.
+It's possible to dip your feet in the river for those who feel in need of a cool-down.

 After returning to the road we continue onto Almaty where we aim to arrive in the early evening.